nondescryptid/opendoc-state-court-judgments/2019_SGDC_94/report.md

 6       The defendant was arrested on 17 May 2018 at about 11.30 pm.

 7       Two of the police officers involved in the arrest were Sergeant Muhammad Fitri Bin Abdul Latif (PW2) and Sergeant Jonathan Lim Zi Xuan (PW3).
-They testified[\[note: 1\]](#Ftn_1) that at that time they were patrolling along Siglap Road in a patrol car when they spotted the defendant and a lady outside 578 Siglap Road, behind a bush.
+They testified[^1] that at that time they were patrolling along Siglap Road in a patrol car when they spotted the defendant and a lady outside 578 Siglap Road, behind a bush.
 The officers stopped the car and alighted to conduct a spot-check.
 They screened the defendant and the lady and discovered that both had antecedents for drug offences.
 The officers proceeded to conduct a search.
 The lady’s handbag was searched, and a utensil for drug consumption was found inside the bag.

 8       At that point the defendant ran away, and the officers gave chase.
 They managed to stop the defendant, and he put up a struggle.
 The officers used necessary force to detain the defendant.
 Both officers suffered minor injuries, and the defendant was also injured.
 An ambulance was called.
 After the ambulance had attended to the defendant he was placed under arrest.